Show's over for famed cabaret show at France's Lido

 Amid financial troubles and changing times, the venue’s new corporate owner is ditching most of the Lido’s staff and its high-kicking, high-glamour dance shows — which date back decades and inspired copycats from Las Vegas to Beirut — in favor of more modest musical revues.

+Dancer Hillary Van Moorleghem called the protest an expression of the whole staff's sadness and disappointment, and described the cabaret shows as part of France's cultural heritage.

+“I am American, and I really came to know French culture through its dance,” she said.

+With onstage waterfalls, an ice rink and a pool, the Lido started wowing audiences before World War II and became an institution of Paris nightlife.
+It drew in performers from Josephine Baker to Marlene Dietrich to Elton John to Laurel and Hardy, and famous spectators, too.

-“I feel sad.
-It sounds like the death of the cabaret as a place and a genre in Paris.
-The cabaret style made Paris what it is,” Jeremy Bauchet, an assistant ballet master at the club, told The Associated Press.
+Jeremy Bauchet, an assistant ballet master at the club, lamented what he fears will be “the death of the cabaret as a place and a genre in Paris.”

 “The Lido is the temple of the Parisian cabaret revue in its most elegant, prestigious, and entertaining aspects.
-An enchanting interlude in a magic world unique in French spectacles."
+An enchanting interlude in a magic world," he told The Associated Press.

-With onstage waterfalls, an ice rink and a pool, the Lido started wowing audiences before World War II and became an institution of Paris nightlife.
-It drew in performers, from Josephine Baker, Marlene Dietrich and Elton John to Laurel and Hardy, and famous spectators, too.

 “The Lido will keep its name, but the cabaret will lose its soul.
-Because of the end of the revue and the layoff of 85% of staff, The Lido will become a basic venue that people rent,” said Franck Lafitte, from the National Union of Artistic Activities.
+Because of the end of the revue and the layoff of 85% of staff, The Lido will become a basic venue that people rent,” said Frank Lafitte of the National Union of Artistic Activities.

 An online petition to save the Bluebell Girls revue has been signed by over 50,000 people.